mtran247-github/Global-Twitter-Analytics/README.md

 ## Setup and Execution:
 1. Clone the repository from GitHub.
-2. Install the required Python libraries (tweepy) using pip:
+2. Install the required Python library (tweepy) using pip
-3. Run the program by executing the following command in the terminal:
-6. Follow the on-screen instructions to specify the keyword file and tweet file (keywords.txt and tweets.txt)
+3. Run the program by executing the following command in the terminal: Follow the on-screen instructions to specify the keyword file and tweet file (keywords.txt and tweets.txt)
 7. Try it with your own tweets file and see the results!